 In the classroom, I primarily studied ancient languages and linguistics, which introduced me to NLP, AI, and Data Science (what I do now at Harvard Medical School).

-I'm particularly passionate about linguistics, language learning, entrepreneurship, generative AI, music, psychology, and design.
+I'm particularly passionate about linguistics, learning, entrepreneurship, design, product, AI, and information.

 Data Science, Computer Science, Psychology, Survey Design, Marketing, Entrepreneurship, Miscellaneous Languages.